skihyy/GT-Spring-2017-CS6262/README.md

 ### 1.4 All-in-one Crawler
 - There are still some problems in it.
 Currently, the JS redirect cannot be simulated by Phantom JS.
 To be specific, I cannot stop redirecting in Phantom.
 - For some pages, the CSV output is really wried.
 This will be solved in the future.
+- **NOTE:** the page sources crawled is all rendered by PhantomJS.
+Scrapy Spider is only used for finding the redirect link in JS files.

 ## 2 Installation